Standard Poker Chip Values and Colors

 Rectangular Poker Chips

 A special kind of poker chip that is often only seen in high-limit games is the rectangular chip or the “plaque.”
 While plaques behave exactly like poker chips, there’s a certain allure that comes with using a plaque.
-They’re much bigger than chips and often weigh considerably more, which lends a certain gravitas to your bet.
-Some poker rooms do offer “lower stakes” plaques of $500 or $1000 to give low-limit players a taste of what it’s like to be a high roller.
+Larger and heavier than regular chips, plaques lend a sense of prestige to high-stakes bets.
+Some poker rooms even offer lower-denomination plaques, such as $500 or $1000, to give low-limit players a taste of what it’s like to be a high roller.

 Setting Chip Values And Stack Sizes For Home Games